 PESTEL analysis helps to understand how the market works.
 By monitoring opportunities and threats to its operations and markets, the company can anticipate the evolution of the environment and thus ensure the sustainability of its operations.

 For example: an existing company wants to diversify its activity and develop a brand new tool.
 It will be necessary to analyze the market from all PESTEL angles to ensure that barriers to entry are not blocked.
-That is to say, if it is a favorable or promising market, according to 6 criteria: Political, Economic, Sociological, Technological, Environmental and Legal.

 Here are some examples of what you can find. 👇

 In the political analysis of a country, we will be able to check if there are any conflicts or geopolitical tensions.
 Clearly, all the governmental and institutional decisions could influence in any way the market in which we want to establish ourselves.

 The political stability of the county, region, or state can have a greater or lesser impact on the operations of a company and strategic decisions must be made accordingly.

 💡 For example, Coca-Cola is temporarily leaving Russia during the war in Ukraine.

 Decisions by international or European organizations can also change markets.
 The tax burden imposed by the state is also a factor to consider for a company, as it can play an important role in choosing its legal status.